 And as is usually the case…

 So in typical Rachel fashion I read tons of stuff, talked with my mentor, and started to put together some patterns.
-Areas that research, experience, and Wise People all say makes for well-adjusted stable families.
+Parenting skills that research, experience, and Wise People all say makes for well-adjusted stable families.

 Not perfect families… but healthy ones.